Nike went all-in on the USA's World Cup 2026 home jersey. Here's our full breakdown.

 First Impressions

 The USA's 2026 home kit is the boldest American soccer jersey since the denim-inspired 1994 kit.
 Whether that's a good thing depends on your tolerance for risk, but in our view, it works.
+It earned a top three spot in our World Cup 2026 jersey rankings for a reason.

 Design Breakdown